 I plunked down the three-dollar price and winked at my gal.
 Sure enough, the carny looked me up and down, then barked a weight that was thirty pounds too high.
 I chuckled, stepped onto the scale, and let gravity reveal the magnitude of his failure.
 My girlfriend clapped her hands.
 I stepped off the scale, held out my hands, and received in my palm a tiny stuffed animal that had been stitched together in a Chinese sweatshop.
 I’d just paid three dollars for a trinket worth twenty-five cents.

 I’d assumed the game was about weight, but really it was about economics.
-I didn’t know it at the time, but this ruse was an example of what con men call the Kansas City Switch.
-In the KC Switch, the swindler doesn’t trick you into trusting him; he tricks you into imagining you understand the nature of his con.
+I didn’t know it at the time, but this ruse was an example of what con men call the Kansas City Shuffle.
+In the KC Shuffle, the swindler doesn’t trick you into trusting him; he tricks you into imagining you understand the nature of his con.
 You put yourself on guard against the trick you think is coming, and as a consequence you overlook the real trick.
-The deviousness of the Kansas City Switch is that you do the con man’s work for him.
+The deviousness of the Kansas City Shuffle is that you do the con man’s work for him.
 You distract yourself.

 This is where our punch-drunk American democracy now finds itself.
 We know cadres of political elites aim to direct our lives, run up the country’s debt, and stick us with the bill.
 And thanks to the nonstop attack machinery arrayed by both major parties, most of us have some sort of theory about how the bad guys aim to stick it to us.
 We’ve been fed story after story (fine-tuned by whatever your Internet browser and Gmail messages indicate you’re willing to believe) explaining how Russian oligarchs, the Kochs, George Soros, the Chinese Communist Party, Catholic legal scholars—whoever serve as the scariest boogeymen given one’s particular psychological triggers—are working behind the scenes to steal our votes, poison our minds, and radicalize our kids.
 We understand, better than any general or military strategist in history, the movements and intentions of our enemies.
 All we have to do is click on cable news, talk radio, or social media and it’s all laid out for us.